inet-framework/inet/doc/src/users-guide/ch-apps.rst

 ~~~~~~~~~~

 Similar to :ned:`UdpBasicApp`, but it sends back the packet after
 reception.
-It accepts only packets with :msg:`UdpHeader`, i.e.
+It accepts only packets with :msg:`UdpHeader`, i.e.,
 packets that are generated by another :ned:`UdpEchoApp`.

-When an echo response received, it emits an signal.
+When an echo response is received, it emits a signal.

 .. _ug:sec:apps:udpvideostreamclient:

 UdpVideoStreamClient
 ~~~~~~~~~~~~~~~~~~~~

 This module is a video streaming client.
-It send one “video streaming request” to the server at time :par:`startTime` and receives stream from :ned:`UdpVideoStreamServer`.
+It sends one "video streaming request" to the server at time :par:`startTime` and receives a stream from :ned:`UdpVideoStreamServer`.

 The received packets are emitted by the signal.